 Using the best possible fish broth is one of the most important steps when making this dish.

 In New Zealand, you can use bass groper or hapuku instead of famous European sea bass.
 Cod also could be used in this recipe.
-But my choice is Buy Viagra 50 mg in Norfolk Virginia Gurnard.
+But my choice is how to buy accutane in malaysia Gurnard.
 Gurnard fillet is quite cheap and great for cooking in flavourful broth.
 I love its delicate taste and white, lean, and firm flesh which perfectly keep the shape and doesn’t fall apart into flakes.

 Saffron is a spice derived from the flower of Crocus sativus, commonly known as the “saffron crocus”.
 This is one of the most valuable and expensive spices known worldwide, thanks to its color, flavor and medicinal properties.
 Saffron turns the plain fish stew into a culinary masterpiece.
 It also gives its characteristic yellow hue.